message/iata/DE.md

 The test result must be in English, French, German, Italian or Spanish.
 - This does not apply to:
 - passengers younger than 6 years;
-- passengers with a positive COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at least 28 days and at most 90 days before arrival.
-They must have not been in China (People's Rep.) in the past 10 days;
+- passengers with a positive COVID-19 LAMP, NAAT, PCR, RT-LAMP, RT-PCR or TMA test taken at least 28 days and at most 90 days before arrival;
-- passengers with a COVID-19 vaccination certificate if they in the past 10 days have not been in China (People's Rep.).
-The certificate must show that they were fully vaccinated at least 14 days and at most 270 days before departure and must be in in English, French, German, Italian or Spanish.
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days and at most 270 days before departure and must be in in English, French, German, Italian or Spanish.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Nuvaxovid (Novavax) and Pfizer-BioNTech (Comirnaty).
 Passengers who received one dose of Janssen must also receive a booster dose of Janssen, Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
 3. Passengers arriving from a high risk area or an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .
 The list of countries can be found at <a href="https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html">https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html</a>
 4. Airline crew arriving from an area of variant of concern must register before departure at <a href="https://www.einreiseanmeldung.de/">https://www.einreiseanmeldung.de</a> .
 5. Passengers could be subject to quarantine for 10 or 14 days.
 Details can be found at <a href="https://www.bundesgesundheitsministerium.de/en/service/gesetze-und-verordnungen/guv-19-lp/coronavirus-einreiseverordnung.html">https://www.bundesgesundheitsministerium.de/en/service/gesetze-und-verordnungen/guv-19-lp/coronavirus-einreiseverordnung.html</a>